 Care needs to be taken as the ordering of disposals during the tax year are now important.
 Losses made during the same tax year as gains need to be managed to help ensure they can reduce gains, all of which needs to be reported and paid in the 30 days.

-Landlords who have let their property out as well as using it as a main residence could find that they are impacted by two new rules being implemented in April 2020:
+Landlords who have let their property out as well as using it as a main residence could find that they are impacted by two new rules which were implemented in April 2020:

 These rules can particularly impact owner managers whose income is paid in the form of dividends from their company, as tax relief is not available against taxes paid on investment income.